leedo/fuhbot/README.md

-# fuckbot
+# fuhbot

-<pre>perl -Ilib bin/fuckbot config.pl</pre>
+<pre>perl -Ilib bin/fuhbot config.pl</pre>

-fuckbot is a simple IRC bot with a administrative console and plugin system.
+fuhbot is a simple IRC bot with a administrative console and plugin system.
 Plugins have access to IRC events and can broadcast messages to all channels.